contiv/vpp/docs/setup/EXTERNAL_ETCD.md

 The value `etcd.useExternalInstance` denoting whether to deploy own contiv etcd or use external one must be set to `true`.
 The connection settings to external etcd are defined in `etcd.externalInstance` (other values except in etcd section are ignored).
-Minimal config must contain defintion of endpoints `etcd.exteralInstance.endpoints` where external etcd can be accessed.
+Minimal config must contain definition of endpoints `etcd.exteralInstance.endpoints` where external etcd can be accessed.
  If external etcd instance is secured by using of certificates, values must also define secret name `etcd.externalInstance.secretName` in `kube-system` namespace.